LORD-MicroStrain/mip_sdk/README.md

 3. Invoke `cmake --build .` in the build directory
 4. (Optional, if BUILD_PACKAGE was enabled) Run `cmake --build . --target package` to build the packages.

+### Building without CMake

+If your target platform doesn't support CMake, you can build the project without it.
+To do so, include all the necessary files and define a few options.

+#### Minimum Required Files for building without CMake
+* Everything in `src/mip/definitions` (or at least all the descriptor sets you require)
+* All the .c, .h, .cpp, and .hpp files in `src/mip` (exclude the c++ files if you're using plain C)
+* The `byte_ring` and `serialization` .c/.h files in `src/mip/utils`
+* You may optionally include the platform-related connection files (`serial_port.h/.c`) as desired.

+#### Required #defines for building without CMake

+Pass these to your compiler as appropriate, e.g. `arm-none-eabi-gcc -DMIP_TIMESTAMP_TYPE=uint32_t -DMIP_ENABLE_LOGGING=0`

+* MIP_ENABLE_LOGGING (and MIP_LOGGING_MAX_LEVEL) - default is enabled
+* MIP_TIMESTAMP_TYPE - defaults to uint64_t if not specified
+* MIP_ENABLE_DIAGNOSTICS - Supported on embedded platforms to aid debugging

+These options affect the compiled code interface and sizes of various structs.
+They MUST be consistent between compiling the MIP SDK and any other code which includes headers from the MIP SDK.
+(If you change them after building, make sure everything gets rebuilt properly.
+Normally CMake takes care of this for you).